nodebreaker0-0/hermes-rly-test/README.md

    ```

 ## multiple Chain (Concurrent packet relaying on multiple paths)
+WARNING: Relaying packets concurrently over multiple channels with the start-multi command is currently experimental.
+Use at your own risk.
 Caveat: At the moment, start-multi does not clear pending packets when starting.
 It is therefore advised to only use it for channels which do not have pending packets.

    ```shell